NREL/torc/docs/behavioral_spec/workflows.rst

 Events
 ======
-The torc applications and database services post events to the database for conditions like starting and completing workflows.
+The torc applications and database service post events to the database for conditions like starting and completing workflows.
 User applications can post their own events.

+.. note:: The torc database service will add a ``timestamp`` value to every event that does not already have one.
+It is recommended that you not add your own.

 You can view the events with this command:

 .. code-block:: console